Pablo-source/NHSE-Midlands-System-Improvement/README.md

 4. R Team Learning materials

 ## R Training /**Session 01 - Introduction to R and R Studio - 22/03/2022**
-- The first session was about R and R Studio, an introduction to how to install them and use the menus on the IDE
+- The first session was about R and R Studio, an introduction to main menus and option in R Studio
-- There are just two files produced for this first session: The Isoslides document and the HTML website it generates
+- There are just two files produced for this first session: An Isoslides presentation and HTML file it generates
 - The presentation slides can be run using R Studio
-- Final presentaion output will open on any web browser
+- It will open on any web browser

 ## R Training /**Session 02 - Loops in R - 27/04/2022**
 - This folder includes the whole set of materials to learn how to use loops